nkoshimoto/genulens/README.md

 ```
 If your terminal returns a full path for it, then you have the compiler.

-After making sure that you have a C++ compiler and specify it in Makefile, you can compile the program by
+You might also need to change the paths for GSL specified in Makefile.
+There are two lines to specify paths for GSL in the file;
+> INCLUDE = -I/opt/local/include
+> LINK = -L/opt/local/lib
+Please replace the path in INCLUDE with the path returned by
 ```
-make
+gsl-config --cflags
 ```

-The command `make` does not work if the GSL is not in your default path.
-In this case, you need to edit Makefile so that it specifies the paths for GSL.
-The file Makefile\_GSLpath.example is an example makefile in such a case, although you need to still replace the specified paths in the file with your own.
-The header of Makefile\_GSLpath.example explains how you should edit the file.
-In short, you can find the paths by
+and replace the path in LINK with the path returned by
 ```
 gsl-config --libs
 ```

-and
+After making sure that you have a C++ compiler and specify it and the paths for GSL in Makefile, you can compile the program by
 ```
-gsl-config --cflags
+make
 ```